 After retiring from world-class competition James pursued a degree in Physical and Health Education from the University of Toronto.
 Concurrent with his studies, he accepted a position with the Ontario Ministry of Natural Resources to lead rescue operations at the world's longest freshwater patrolled beach.
 He oversaw a staff of 20 specialized patrollers and operated high powered rescue vessels for enforcement and emergency response.

 Upon graduating, James joined Laurentian University to administer the programming of their Olympic-size aquatic facility, instruct courses in the School of Human Movement, and be the Head Coach for their world-renowned high performance swim club.
 In his quest for lifelong learning, James then pursued an MBA at the University of Victoria where he concurrently was Assistant Coach for the UVic Vikes Swim Team.
 Over coaching tenures at 2 major Canadian universities, he proudly supported the development of numerous national finalists, medal winners and Olympic team members.

 In 1999, James formally began his management consulting career and quickly built a reputation as a 'go-to' advisor for organizations finding themselves in times of significant change and wanting to adopt a culture of continuous improvement.
-Within 5 years, he had actively facilitated hundreds of client teams through the redesign of their own processes - providing them with the tools, training, and leadership required for long term success.
+Within 5 years, he had actively facilitated hundreds of client teams through the redesign of their own workplaces, long-range strategic plans, supporting processes, and culture shifts - providing them with the tools, training, and leadership required for long term success.

-By 2006, strategy development became James' primary focus.
-Since that time, he has guided Executive Teams, Governing Boards, Deputy Ministers, and leaders at all levels through extensive processes for developing strategy - including stakeholder consultations, situation analyses, visioning, mandate reviews, goal and priority setting, tactical planning, as well as implementation measurement and monitoring.
+People, culture, and strategy development became James' primary focus by 2006.
+Since that time, he has guided Executive Teams, Governing Boards, Deputy Ministers, and leaders at all levels through extensive engagements for building stronger people, teams, and organizations.